simon01239/ada/index.md

 However, something happened in Italian politics during these days.
 Indeed, <a href='https://en.wikipedia.org/wiki/Matteo_Salvini'>Matteo Salvini</a>, leader of the far-right party "Lega Nord", was sworn in as Deputy Prime Minister and Minister of the Interior on 1 June 2018.
 He immediately stated that his main aim was to drastically reduce the number of illegal immigrants to Italy.

-On 10 June 2018, Salvini announced the closure of Italian ports.
+On 10 June 2018, **Salvini**, who is also the person with the most quotes in immigration (see plot below), announced the closure of Italian ports.
 The vessel <b>Aquarius</b>, which carried more than 600 migrants, was refused a port of disembarkation by the Italian authorities.
 It was accepted by Spanish authorities, and it finally arrived at the Port of Valencia on 17 June 2018.

 ![Top Speakers](/assets/img/Project_graphics/Immigration_Top_Speakers.png)

-Here you can see that the most important speaker was Matteo Salvini for the immigration topic in 2015 to 2019.